 This book is a little less expensive than the official ACT guide at $30.
 It doesn't have practice questions of its own, but you can use it alongside the Official ACT Prep Pack because it refers to questions in the Official ACT Prep Pack as examples.
 You can't use the Black Book in isolation.

 The Black Book is helpful because it provides a no-nonsense approach to the test that works across subject areas.
 It's dedicated to teaching you how the test works and how you can beat it.
 It also gives you in-depth descriptions of the reasons behind answer choices, which are lacking in the Official Prep Pack.

 The Black Book can be wordy and does require a high level of engagement from the reader, so make sure you're prepared to read closely and pay attention.
 You're going to get out of it what you put in!

 The Complete Guide to ACT Reading (2nd Edition) by Erica Meltzer

 This book costs $30, so it's in the same neighborhood as the Black Book we just mentioned.
 This guide provides realistic passages and questions for you to study from so that you'll be prepared for anything the test throws at you.
 It also identifies the skills you'll need to do well on the ACT exam, even though these skills are more difficult to nail down in reading than in, say, math.

 In your studying for the ACT Reading section, always remember to use the highest quality practice materials available to you.
 This means official questions from ACT, Inc., not questions manufactured by test prep companies that might be easier than real ACT questions or an inaccurate reflection of what's covered on the test.

-You can use one of the free PDFs of past ACTs, reliable online resources, or high quality review books to get the best practice materials.
+You can use a free PDF of an ACT test, reliable online resources, or high quality review books to get the best practice materials.
 If you can avoid it, don't settle for anything less than the real thing!